Ready to Die (The Stooges album)

-Ready to Die is the fifth and final studio album by American rock band Iggy and the Stooges.
+Ready to Die is the fifth and final studio album by American rock band The Stooges.
 The album was released on April 30, 2013, by Fat Possum Records.
 The album was the band's biggest success on the Billboard 200 chart, where it debuted at number 96.

 Background

 On February 25, 2013, Iggy Pop announced that The Stooges' fifth album Ready to Die would be released on April 30, 2013.
 In July 2013, in an interview with Guitar World, Iggy Pop spoke about the song titled "DD's", saying: "It's funny that that song gets a lot of attention.
 If it was as bad as some people say it is, it wouldn't be getting noticed.
 But it's getting noticed as much as its subject gets noticed."

 Critical reception

 Ready to Die was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a weighted average score out of 100 to reviews and ratings from mainstream critics, the album received a score of 66, based on 35 reviews.
 On April 28, 2013, in the first major review of the album, authorized Stooges biographer Jeffrey Morgan wrote on his website: "Strangely believe it, this new 40th Anniversary Edition ain’t all that bad.
 I could continue waxing euphonic about how fantoonie this sonic sizzler is, but your time would be far better spent spinning it instead."
 Stephen Thomas Erlewine of AllMusic gave the album four out of five stars, saying "Ready to Die is, against all odds, a terrific Stooges album."
 Ryan Bray of Consequence of Sound gave the album three and a half stars out of four, saying "Ready to Die is another torrid tour de force from a band built for speed, not comfort."

 Tim Stegall of The Austin Chronicle gave the album four out of five stars, writing that "Ready to Die finds the quintet on Fat Possum, making them indie artists for the first time, and they give their new label the best produced, loudest, and slickest – without sacrificing any primal grit and drive – Stooges disc yet."
 Jason Heller of The A.V.
 Club gave the album a C, saying, "Luckily there are enough high points on the album to mark it as a clear improvement over The Weirdness."
 Julian Marszalek of The Quietus gave the album positive review, but added that "[i]t's not going to replace the band's first three peerless albums in your affections, and the chances of frequent revisits after its initial satisfying of curiosity are low."
 Jamie Fullerton of NME gave the album an eight out of ten, saying "The most significant thing about the album is the return of guitarist James Williamson following the death of Ron Asheton in 2009."